 Curriculum: The Doctor of Public Health curriculum is designed to be interdisciplinary and to bridge academic foundational core and concentration areas.
-The seven core courses, a selected elective in Categorical Analysis (PHBI 711), three credit hours of Advanced Biostatistics Laboratory (I-III - over three semesters) courses, and a Community Research Practicum are required for all concentrations in the program.
+The seven core courses, a selected elective in Categorical Analysis (PHBI 711), three credit hours of Advanced Biostatistics Laboratory courses, and a Community Research Practicum are required for all concentrations in the program.
 Courses are also shared with other disciplines at the University, including social work, environmental health, public policy and administration, business, psychology, and urban and regional planning.